 While there are many small steps to take to improve a higher education wireless network, there’s one solution that influences them all: wireless network monitoring.
 Gaining crucial visibility into the network means you can address the coverage and congestion issues that high-density areas bring.

 As more and more devices become the norm for students, faculty, and staff, knowing what’s going on with the network at any given moment is a requirement.
-The tools from 7SIGNAL offer continuous testing and monitoring so that you can keep an eye on the way a user experiences the Wi-Fi.
+Mobile Eye and Sapphire Eye from 7SIGNAL offer continuous testing and monitoring so that you can keep an eye on the way a user experiences the Wi-Fi.
 Problems can thus be addressed before they’re even noticed.

 7SIGNAL’s platform helps your team support common campus requirements, including: